nirizr/timewatch/README.md

 ### Known issues
 * Doesn't sign the doc (I suggest you do it manually after reviewing there are no bugs in the report).
-* no support for reporting vacation/sick days yet
+* no support for reporting vacation/sick days through the script yet (You can report using timewatch's web interface before/after running the script)